Bank of England unlikely to follow ECB's rate cut

-LONDON The chances of the Bank of England following the European Central Bank by cutting its benchmark interest rate look slim.
+LONDON The chances of the Bank following the European Central Bank by cutting its benchmark interest rate look slim.

 The British economy remains weak and the next governor of the central bank, Canadian Mark Carney, probably wants to send a strong signal of intent when he takes over in July.